Introduction to Quantiles and Quartiles

 Therefore, quartiles, deciles, and percentiles are used to divide the data into 4, 10, and 100 parts respectively.
 The quantiles, deciles, and percentiles are collectively called quantiles.

-Quartiles are the rules which divide the data into four equal parts.
-When we divide any data into four equal parts then we cut it at e equidistant points.
-Therequartiles ($Q_1, Q_2$, and $Q_3$) as quartiles divide the data into four equal parts so divide the number of observations by four for each quartile.
+Quartiles are the rules that divide the data into four equal parts.
+When we divide any data into four equal parts, we cut it at equidistant points.
+The quartiles ($Q_1, Q_2$, and $Q_3$) divide the data into four equal parts, so divide the number of observations by four for each quartile.

 Quartiles for Ungroup Data